MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 ## Auditing

-Audit events are available in the Microsoft Purview portal to help you monitor information barrier activities.
+Audit events are available in the Microsoft Purview compliance portal to help you monitor information barrier activities.
 Audit events are logged for the following activities:

 - Enabled information barriers for SharePoint and OneDrive
 - Applied segment to site